kubernetes/website/docs/admin/authorization/index.md

 depend on specific fields of specific kinds of objects are handled by Admission Controllers.)

-When multiple authorization modules are configured, each is checked in sequence, and if any module authorizes the request, then the request can proceed.
-If all modules deny the request, then the request is denied (HTTP status code 403).
+When multiple authorization modules are configured, each is checked in sequence.
+If any authorizer approves or denies a request, that decision is immediately returned and no other authorizer is consulted.
+If all modules have no opinion on the request, then the request is denied.
+A deny returns an HTTP status code 403.

 ## Review Your Request Attributes
 Kubernetes reviews only the following API request attributes: